Happy Birthday, Noris!

 The diverse brand history is developed in numerous historical product catalogues and brochures.
 Noris appeared in the "Illustrated A4 Price List" from 1919, for example, in 37 places.

-"With the 'Noris' stamp in pretty, new equipment and especially inexpensive as a train item for the wholesale and small goods trade“ – this is how the 1919 price list promotes the early Noris pencils.
+"With the 'Noris' stamp in pretty, new equipment, especially inexpensive and attractive item for the wholesale and small goods trade“ – this is how the 1919 price list promotes the early Noris pencils.
 In addition to pencils, the Noris brand name also includes pocket pencils, pastels and copying pens.

 Noris – a Nuremberg brand